kxrk0/valoclass/OAUTH_SETUP.md

-# OAuth Setup Guide for ValoClass
+# OAuth Setup Guide for ValorantGuides

-This guide will help you set up OAuth authentication with Google, Discord, and Steam for your ValoClass application.
+This guide will help you set up OAuth authentication with Google, Discord, and Steam for your ValorantGuides application.

 ## Environment Variables